Medieval Literature and Society: A Tutorial for Historians

 Who wrote the text, or who compiled the manuscript?

 Many works are anonymous, and attributions are uncertain.
 Examples such as the Mabinogion and the Táin Bó Cúailnge illustrate the difficulty of establishing authorship.
-Scribes recopied and adapted material from multiple sources, so surviving manuscripts often reflect the choices of the scribe as much as the original composer.
-Claims about specific authors should be treated with caution.
+Scribes recopied and adapted material from multiple sources, meaning that surviving manuscripts often reflect the choices of the scribe as much as the original composer.
+Claims about specific authors should therefore be treated with caution.

 What genre is it?

 Medieval Irish and Welsh texts include sagas, annals, genealogies, saints’ lives, and bardic poetry.
 These genres served social, political, or literary purposes rather than recording historical events directly.
-Considering genre helps historians interpret form, audience, and purpose.
+Paying attention to genre helps historians interpret a text’s form, audience, and purpose.

 Where was the manuscript or original text composed?